t-vermette/U.S.-Housing-Affordability-Analysis/README.md

 Percent change in population
 Change in college educational attainment
 Four regression models were evaluated:
-Linear Regression — used as the baseline model and to examine the direction and magnitude of relationships between the predictors and affordability change.
+Linear Regression — used as the baseline model and to examine the relationships between the predictors and affordability change.
 Ridge Regression — used to determine whether regularization could improve upon the baseline Linear Regression model.
 Decision Tree Regressor — used to explore potential nonlinear relationships and feature importance.
 Random Forest Regressor — used to determine whether combining multiple decision trees could improve predictive performance.